Skip to Content

 How to Make Beef Birria Tacos

-Chuck roast, cooked low and slow, has never tasted better than it does when transformed into birria beef.
-Braising it to the point of falling apart with chiles and spices and everything wonderful, it becomes absolute heaven on a plate (or, in this case, in a tortilla).
-With beef that good, you don’t need to do much to it—it stands (nearly) alone as a taco filling.
-A hint of cheese, and a little onion for sharpness and you’ll be happy as a clam.
+Chuck roast, cooked low and slow, is the best beef for Birria tacos.
+Braising it to the point of falling apart with chiles and spices, it becomes absolute heaven on a plate (or, in this case, in a tortilla).
+With beef this good, you don’t need to do much to it—it stands alone as a taco filling.
+A sprinkle of cheese, and a little onion for sharpness and you’ll be happy as a clam.
 Here’s how to make our super easy version of beef birria tacos:

 2. Lift the meat out of the Dutch oven you cooked it in and shred it.
 Save all of the delicious juices that are left in the pot to use as a dipping sauce for the birria tacos.